 Getting Started Using Text Messages or Phone Calls for Multi-Factor Authentication (How-to)

-This article provides instructions on how to receive text messages or calls to confirm your identity when accessing key Drake systems, also known as multi-factor authentication, or MFA.
+This article provides instructions on how to receive text messages, calls, or emails to confirm your identity when accessing key Drake systems, also known as multi-factor authentication, or MFA.
 You'll want to be at your computer with your phone handy before starting this process.
 If you'd rather receive push notifications from the Microsoft Authenticator mobile app to confirm your identity, follow the instructions at Getting Started with the Microsoft Authenticator app (How-to) instead.

 See Clearing your Multi-Factor Authentication Settings (How-to) for instructions on clearing your registered methods and re-registering new ones if you get a new device or lose your phone.